Aina Abdul

-Aina Abdul (born October 25, 1993.), whose full name is Nurul Aina Abdul Ghani, is a Malaysian singer, songwriter, and actress.
+Nurul Aina Abdul Ghani (born October 25, 1993), better known as Aina Abdul, is a Malaysian singer, songwriter, and actress.

 She gained initial recognition as a finalist on the television singing competition Mentor Legend in 2014, and later rose to fame through her performances in Anugerah Juara Lagu (AJL), one of Malaysia's most established music competitions.

-Known for her strong vocals, emotional delivery, and unique fashion sense, Aina has released multiple hit singles including Semalam, Sepi, and Terus Hidup.
+Known for her strong vocals, emotional delivery, and unique fashion sense, Abdul has released multiple hit singles, including "Semalam", "Sepi", and "Terus Hidup".

+She will represent Malaysia in the inaugural edition of Eurovision Song Contest Asia in 2026.

 Early life

-Aina was born on 25 October 1993 in Johor Bahru, Johor and raised in Seremban, Negeri Sembilan.
+Aina was born on 25 October 1993 in Johor Bahru and raised in Seremban.
 She is the youngest of five siblings to Abdul Ghani Abdullah and Zaini Abdullah.
 She received her early education at Sekolah Kebangsaan Sri Mawar, Senawang, then continued her secondary education at Sekolah Menengah Kebangsaan Puteri.
-After obtaining her Malaysian Certificate of Education (SPM), Aina continued her studies at UCSI University, Kuala Lumpur, until graduating in 2020 and obtaining a Bachelor of Contemporary Music degree in 2021.
+After obtaining her Malaysian Certificate of Education (SPM), Aina continued her studies at UCSI University, Kuala Lumpur, before graduating in 2020 and obtaining a Bachelor of Contemporary Music degree in 2021.

 Career

-2010 – 2014 : Underground singer
+2010–2014: Underground singer

-Aina began her music career as a gig singer in various dine places and lounges including No Black Tie.
+Aina Abdul began her music career as a gig singer in various dining places and lounges, including No Black Tie.
 She was then selected as one of the finalists in the Irama 1Malaysia Competition organized by Radio Televisyen Malaysia (RTM) in 2010.
 The following year, she won second place in Bintang Idola Berita Harian 2011, followed by winning first place in the Golden Voices of PJ competition in 2012.

-2014 – 2018 : Early career and Mentor Legend
+2014–2018: Early career and Mentor Legend

-In 2014, Aina was selected as one of the participants in the Mentor Legend show and she was crowned the runner-up.
+In 2014, Abdul participated in Mentor Legend and was crowned runner-up.
 After finishing Mentor Legend, she was selected to represent Malaysia at the World Championship of Performing Arts (WCOPA) 2014 which took place in Hollywood, Los Angeles, California, U.S. and became the winner of Vocalist of the World.

 She then signed a contract with Indigital Music and released her first single, "Ini Yang Kau Mahu" in September 2015.
 In 2017, Aina released her first English song, "Reminiscing", followed by her second English song, "Shadows" in 2018.

-She began her acting career by playing the role of Irma in the drama Seindah Takdir Cinta in 2016.
+She began her acting career by playing Irma in the drama Seindah Takdir Cinta in 2016.